I am often asked whether I prefer juices or smoothies. Quite simply, I love both!

 J U I C E S

 Juicing extracts the fluid and nutrients from plant foods (fruits, veggies and herbs) whilst removing the fibre.
 You will need a juicer to make your own lovely juices at home - an investment I am glad I made!
 Juice tends to have a thinner viscosity than smoothies and is less filling – perfect for a snack or to compliment a light meal.
 My favourite juices are green vegetable based juices that are cleansing and full of nourishment such as lettuce, cucumber, kale, broccoli scented lightly with a little parsley, lemongrass, ginger or mint.
-I may add a little citrus like lemon or lime and add a spoonful of superfood or wheatgrass.
+I may add a little citrus like lemon or lime and add a spoonful of superfood or Everyday Greens.

 What’s great about juicing…